 After you reach Acatenango base camp, your trekking company will usually give you an option to hike over to Volcan De Fuego and see the eruptions up close!
 This was the highlight of the whole trip for me.
 Roughly half of the trekkers in our group went on this expedition, and we were all so glad we did.

-For this journey, you will temporarily leave the comfort of your beloved camp and hike down the steep and sandy slopes of Acatenango, cross the saddle between the two volcanoes, and then climb up the side of the Fuego volcano until you’re standing on a flat ridge less than 1 kilometer from the eruptions.
+For this journey, you will temporarily leave the comfort of your beloved camp and hike down the steep and sandy slopes of Acatenango, cross the saddle between these two Guatemala volcanoes, and then climb up the side of the Fuego volcano until you’re standing on a flat ridge less than 1 kilometer from the eruptions.

 At this distance, the eruptions sound like bombs going off, and you can feel the Earth rumbling under your feet.
 If you go in the evening, you can also see the red lava rocks exploding on the side of the mountain.